System Design: Ad Exchange (Real-Time Bidding, Sub-100ms Auctions, DSP/SSP, Impression Serving)

 10.1 RTB auction flow, end to end

-The example from §1 maps onto the timing breakdown below.
-The exchange's part is steps 4–8, which is the 43ms of actual work it does between receiving the request from Magnite and returning the winning markup.
+The example from §1 maps onto this timing breakdown.
+The exchange's share is steps 4–8 — 43ms of actual work between receiving the request from Magnite and returning the winning markup.

 | Step | Component | Time | Running |